UIC-CS484/assignment-2---final-project-repository-team-3/Readme.md

 ## Deployment

+The application is configured to automatically deploy to a Heroku App whenever a commit or merged branch is added to the `main` branch of the Github repository.
+This is done via an app connection to GitHub inside of Heroku.
+Deployment is configured to only begin after CI passes, which allows the repository to test the application before deployment.

 ## Testing

+Testing is done via GitHub Actions.
+We're using a workflow called Node.js CI, and it is configured to test the application using Node.js version 12, which is the version we're deploying with, and the version which we developed the application using.
+The application uses Jest for running test cases and testing the application.

 ### Tests Created

-"Test Register" - Registration failure due to bad (missing) input - Makes sure that accounts are not created when given improper input
+"Test Register Failure" - Registration failure due to bad (missing) input - Makes sure that accounts are not created when given improper input

-"Test Register" - Registration success when given proper input - Makes sure that accounts are successfully created
+"Test Register Success" - Registration success when given proper input - Makes sure that accounts are successfully created

 ### Information